Tony Gwynn: Death

 During another round of cancer treatments in April 2014, a mishap occurred in which Gwynn lost oxygen and was barely able to move.
 He was sent to rehabilitation to learn how to walk again.
 On June 16, 2014, Gwynn died at Pomerado Hospital in Poway of complications from his cancer.
 He was 54 years old.
 The night before, on Father's Day, he had gone into cardiac arrest, and he was rushed from his home to the hospital.

 A public memorial service was held for Gwynn at Petco Park on June 26, 2014.
 The service was attended by 23,229 fans, who heard tributes to Gwynn from baseball and civic leaders, and from Gwynn's family.

-On May 9, 2017, a memorial statue in his honor was unveiled at Lake Poway.
+He was interred at Dearborn Memorial Park in Poway.

 In 2018, Gwynn's family reached a confidential settlement with the U.S. Smokeless Tobacco Company after filing a wrongful death lawsuit against the company in 2016, charging that Gwynn had become "hopelessly addicted" to its products.